projectcalico/calico/security/policy-rules-overview.md

 ### Value

 Using label selectors to identify the endpoints (pods, OpenStack VMs, host interfaces) that a policy applies to, or that should be selected by policy rules, means you can define policy without knowing the IP addresses of the endpoints.
-This is ideal for handling the dynamic nature of workloads with ephemeral IPs (such as Kubernetes pods).
+This is ideal for handling dynamic workloads with ephemeral IPs (such as Kubernetes pods).

 ### How to